zevo-enterprise/zevo-enterprise/README.md

 ---

 <h3>A cyborg is designed as an assistive support system to aid human decision-making — not as a replacement, but as a collaborative partner.
-It stands alongside the human and adheres to the rules established in constitution. </h3>
+It stands alongside the human and adheres to the rules established in Global, International and National Constitution. </h3>

 ---